-How Many of Your 2018 Bucket List Adventures Were You Able to Check Off Your List?
+How Many of Your Florida Bucket List 2018 Adventures Were You Able to Check Off Your List?
 We Hope Our Recommendations May Have Sparked Some Ideas That Created Magical Memories For You and Your Loved Ones.

-This is a recap of our Bucket List from 2018.
-Click on any of the red links within each description to find out more info.
+This is a recap of our Florida Bucket List 2018.
+Click on any of the red links within each description to also find out more info.
 We wish everyone a safe and happy holiday season.
 Thank you for being a part of our Authentic Floridian Family.

 1. Attended Dade City’s 2018 Kumquat Festival